 When negotiating a SaaS agreement you will come across the term intellectual property, IPR or intellectual property rights.
 It is important to protect your IPRs in the SaaS agreement to prevent any transfer of ownership in your IPRs and to limit the use of your IPRs by a SaaS customer.Continue reading

 SaaS suppliers must protect themselves in their SaaS agreement against a third party claiming compensation for breaches of their rights as a result of customers uploading illegal content onto the supplier hosted website.
 Service Providers and ISPs SaaS suppliers are service providers not internet service providers (ISP)s.
 SaaS suppliers publishContinue reading

-Bodle Law provides English legal advice to business customers and suppliers on all legal issues relating to information technology law and IT law, in particular SaaS, cloud computing and GDPR.
+Bodle Law provides English legal advice to business customers and suppliers on all legal issues relating to information technology law, IT law and in particular SaaS, GDPR and cloud computing.
 Irene Bodle is a specialist IT lawyer with more than 14 years experience advising on IT law.
 I provide commercialContinue reading

 In order to register a community trademark an application must be made to OHIM in Spain.The application can be made in English or any other EU language and OHIM will translate the application into a second EU language of your choice.
 One registration will cover the registration of the trademark in all 27 EU member states.Continue reading

 What confidentiality provisions need to be included in a SaaS agreement?Define Confidential Information.